xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \enum &lt;name&gt; {#cmdenum}

-<p>Indicates that a comment block contains documentation for an enumeration, with name &lt;name&gt;.
+Indicates that a comment block contains documentation for an enumeration, with name &lt;name&gt;.
 If the enum is a member of a class and the documentation block is located outside the class definition, the scope of the class should be specified as well.
-If a comment block is located directly in front of an enum declaration, the <span class="doxyComputerOutput">\enum</span> comment may be omitted.</p>
+If a comment block is located directly in front of an enum declaration, the <span class="doxyComputerOutput">\enum</span> comment may be omitted.

 <dl class="doxySectionUser">
 <dt>Note:</dt>
 <dd>
-<p>The type of an anonymous enum cannot be documented, but the values of an anonymous enum can.</p>
+The type of an anonymous enum cannot be documented, but the values of an anonymous enum can.
 </dd>
 </dl>